subsquid/docs/docs/basics/multichain.md

 To do this, run one [processor](/basics/squid-processor) per source network:

-1. Make a separate entry point (`main.ts`) for each processor.
+1. Make a separate entry point (`main.ts` or equivalent) for each processor.
 The resulting folder structure may look like this:
   ```
   ├── src
   │   ├── bsc